anibrata/NKHER/assignment5/assignment5.md

 Row Key -> docno + term

 The column family hence can be shortened to say "f" which signifies that it only stores the frequency of the term.
 Shortening the column family would reduce the I/O load for both the disk and network.
+The column qualifier would be the docno with term frequency as the value.
 Now inorder to get a list of all the words in a particular document we would have to do a short SCAN instead of a GET operation.
 Also, deleting a word from a document would only be a simple delete operation from the table.
 We do not need to iterate over the entire row (posting list) as in the earlier designs.

+{
+    "docno1+term1": { "docno1": "termFreq" },
+    "docno2+term1": { "docno2": "termFreq" }
+}

 We can use MD5 hashing for getting fixed row key lengths.

 COMMANDS TO RUN THE ASSIGNMENT